BeamCtrl/Airiana/README.md

   Neat RH adaptaions for units with RH sensor
   Filter % remaining counter
-  24hr plotter all put on web-page for your convenience
+  24hr plotter all put on web-page for your convenience does alot more calculation and spits out more data than you'll ever need.

 HW: Rpi + RS485 TxRx module, vr400/VTR300 or savecair unit from systemair.